 Hiring and accommodating individuals with disability may require greater care, but at the same time the potential return is even greater, in the form of a motivated and ambitious employee base with excellent potential waiting to be explored, and contributing to a diverse workforce.

-Talent pooling, talent pipelining and skills shortages are some of the talked-about topics in the corporate world, with most organisations having an eye on accessing untapped or under-tapped talent pools.
+Talent pooling, talent pipelining, and skills shortages are some of the talked-about topics in the corporate world, with most organizations having an eye on accessing untapped or under-tapped talent pools.

-Those with disabilities can often be disqualified from employment by organisations, not necessarily because organisations are not interested in hiring them, but because they are scared of getting it wrong.
+Those with disabilities can often be disqualified from employment by organizations, not necessarily because organizations are not interested in hiring them, but because they are scared of getting it wrong.

 From talent management strategies through to the job application procedure, many hiring processes can discourage people with certain impairments from effective participation, which means employers can miss out on hiring the best talent for an advertised position.

-We often hear about employees being a great business asset, but if staff are so important to an organisation, why is such a huge talent pool being overlooked and underutilised?
+We often hear about employees being a great business asset, but if staff are so important to an organization, why is such a huge talent pool being overlooked and underutilized?

-In order to fully embrace workplace diversity, organisations need to follow a more open approach to recruiting.
+In order to fully embrace workplace diversity, organizations need to follow a more open approach to recruiting.

-Furthermore, being an equal opportunities employer means that you are offering equal employment opportunities to everyone irrespective of their race, religion, nationality, colour, gender or physical or mental disability.
+Furthermore, being an equal opportunities employer means that you are offering equal employment opportunities to everyone irrespective of their race, religion, nationality, color, gender, or physical or mental disability.

-In order to build a talent pool of people with disabilities, organisations need to actively focus on it as a corporate goal.
-Those committed to sustainable diversity policies recognise disabled talent as an untapped source, which is not only the right thing to do, but makes absolute business sense.
+In order to build a talent pool of people with disabilities, organizations need to actively focus on it as a corporate goal.
+Those committed to sustainable diversity policies recognize disabled talent as an untapped source, which is not only the right thing to do but makes absolute business sense.